A 98-year-old Holocaust survivor built a massive TikTok following to combat deniers: ‘It happened’

 She summed up Auschwitz: “It was not for human beings.”

-Part of the magic of Ebert’s TikTok videos is that, while they reveal the horrors of Holocaust, they also show Ebert, having survived them, enjoying life.
+Part of the magic of Ebert’s TikTok videos is that, while they reveal the horrors of the Holocaust, they also show Ebert, having survived them, enjoying life.
 In one video, she played catch with someone off-screen.
-Others show her reveling amid the snow falling around her, picking out tiny succulents at a store, petting a horse and playing the board game Othello with her great grandson.
+Others show her reveling amid the snow falling around her, picking out tiny succulents at a store, petting a horse and playing the board game Othello with her great-grandson.
 In one clip set to “You’ve Got a Friend in Me” from “Toy Story,” she rolled dough for baking challah.

 @lilyebert